 This is in addition to best price guarantee, streaming availability and lucky bonuses.
 Free tokens are generally valid 7 days to use on any sports.

 With Quinnbet you are covered in the first and last race of every single greyhound meeting, every single day.

-Should your dog come in second to the SP favourite in these races then you will qualify for a stake refund as a free bet up to £10.
+Should your dog come in second in these races then you will qualify for a stake refund as cash up to £10.

 The race must have at least 6 runners and the SP favourite price must be above 6/4 to qualify.

 Cashback will be credited to your withdrawable cash balance by 12 pm the day after your qualifying bet settles.
 Customers are eligible to claim this in every applicable race.

 A special mention for Betfair.
 They stream UK greyhound races as long as you have staked a minimum of £1 on the race but they are also known for having the best all round offs for dog racing.
 They are also one of only a handful of sites to have reliable offers.

 A common promotion for select races, usually shown on Sky, gives you free bets for winners, back a single winner at odds of 2/1 (3.0) or more and get a free bet on to the same stake, up to £25, within 2 hours.
 Also get best price guaranteed on all greyhound racing

 If you are a fan of a Lucky bet then there is no better bookie to place one with than the home of the Lucky 15, Betfred.
 Fred Done, one of the original founders of Betfred came up with the bet type in the first place.